ericbanzuzi/Thesis-DL-LC/README.md

 The details about the implemented models can be found in `models.py` file inside the ``models`` directory.
 The directory also contains a file `helper_functions.py` with useful functions used for the training and testing of the models.
 Four different models were implemented: R(2+1)D [2], MC4 [2], S3D[3] and ViViT [1].

+The trained model weights can be accessed through `weights/model_weights.md`.

 ### Experiments
 All the done experiments and their results with the implemented models can be found in `notebooks`.